ibm-cloud-architecture/governed-ml-ops/README.md

   <br>
     <i> Role </i>: This step needs to be executed by `ModelDeployer`

    - 6.c.1.
-Log into Openpages as ModelDeployer, navigate to the tasks section and click on the model number obtained from Model Governance Initiation module.
+Log into Openpages as ModelDeployer, navigate to the tasks section and click on the model name obtained from Model Governance Initiation module.

    - 6.c.2.
 Click on `Model Deployment` view, fill out the necessary/key fields.
       - Endpoint: Enter the Endpoint URL that you can retreieve from WML deployment.